pwfulghum/KickrBikeGearsS4ZMod/README.md

 An implementation of a mod for Sauce for Zwift that will provide Wahoo Kickr Bike Gear information to Sauce for Zwift.

+At this time (Jan 19, 2024), you must be running version 1.0.11-alpha (or later) version of Sauce for Zwift for this mod to work.

+You will also need THIS for the actual data to be injected into Sauce 4 Zwift.
+This mod simply lets you see the data once it is there.

 Basics
 --------
 A Sauce for Zwift "Mod" is a directory placed in `~/Documents/SauceMods`.
 NOTE: "Documents"